Westminster Castle: Pillar of Fire

 At its peak, the Crown Point property was worth nearly a half a million dollars.
 But after the devastating closure and three-year abandonment it was purchased by Bishop Alma Bridwell White of the White nationalist Pillar of Fire Church for $40,000 on January 31, 1920.
 Included in the sale was the main college building, 45 acre of land, a power plant, and two houses (one a student's dormitory, the other the President's house.)

 The sale was a good deal, but the state of the buildings left the church with $75,000 worth of repairs.
 Shattered windows, cracked walls, and broken plaster were the main structural complaints, but the once regal building had also become a glorified barn with thousands of chickens in the basement and farm machinery on the first floor.

 In spite of the enormity of the work, the new Westminster University opened to students on September 7, 1920, just eight months after the purchase.
 Within six years of opening, the school, now known as Belleview Schools, had received its educational accreditation and was ready for decades of education.

 In the late 1920s the campus was frequently used for Ku Klux Klan meetings and cross burnings.
 In 1997, the Pillar of Fire Church, the school's owner and parent organization, repudiated its historical association with the Klan.

 Today

 Belleview Christian Schools still reside on the Westminster University campus which is home to Belleview Christian Childcare & PreSchool (ages 1–4) and Belleview Christian School (K–12).
-Although most of the teaching happens in newer buildings on the campus, classes continue in the historic main building which was entered on the National Register of Historic Places in 1979.
+Although most of the teaching happens in newer buildings on the campus, classes continue in the historic main buildin which was entered on the National Register of Historic Places in 1979.
 The building is also the home of KPOF AM91 Radio, Colorado's first station to broadcast in HD Radio.